robak86/hardwired/packages/react/README.md

 However, this method has its drawbacks.
 Retrieving dependencies with `use` introduces an additional layer of indirection compared to direct prop passing.
 The dependencies managed by `use` often form a hierarchy—a directed acyclic graph—that does not usually align 1:1 with the components hierarchy.
 This flexibility can be advantageous, particularly when sharing data across many components, but it can also obscure the flow of data and dependencies through the component structure.

-Furthermore, using `use` ties components more closely to the hardwired framework, which can be restrictive.
+Furthermore, using `use` ties components more closely to the Hardwired library, which can be restrictive.
 Where possible, using simpler 'dummy' components as the final nodes in the component tree is preferable.

 The ease of injecting dependencies can also lead to excessive interconnections among components and instances retrieved from the container, potentially making the code harder to understand.
 This complexity can be mitigated by enforcing strict controls over the mutability of injected objects.
 Typically, injecting read-only objects into multiple components does not lead to issues, whereas uncontrolled mutability with side effects that are accessible to multiple consumers can introduce significant unpredictability and complexity.